Short & Long Stays Available

 4) have a chat with me over facebook/Skype video chat

 VISA SPONSORSHIP: For those people that come from eligible countries, I can be your sponsor/guarantor for a Working Holiday Visa.
 I cannot sponsor a Work Visa, especially not for someone I have never met in person or seen working with my students.
 Please understand this, and please do not ask me to sponsor you.
-(I apologize if this seems a little cold, but I get asked this ALL the time; so I feel I need to mention it here on the profile).
+(I apologize if this seems a little cold, but I get asked this ALL the time).

 We look forward to meeting you!